 |

 On first glance, Hydrogen seems to be the ideal fuel for automobiles and other vehicles.
-It doesn't seem like one could get any cleaner burning, since hydrogen burns (oxidizes) to form simply water vapor.
+It doesn't seem like one could get any cleaner burning, since hydrogen burns (or oxidizes) to form simply water vapor.
 Nothing else!
 No pollution!
-What a seemingly incredible advancement over our current internal combustion engines that put thousands of tons of pollutants into the Earth's atmosphere, and many other environmental problems.
-Did you know that EVERY gallon of gasoline you burn up sends around 18 pounds of carbon dioxide into the atmosphere?note 1
+What a seemingly incredible advancement over our current internal combustion engines that put thousands of tons of pollutants into the Earth's atmosphere, and their many other environmental problems.
+Did you know that EVERY gallon of gasoline you burn up sends around 18 pounds of carbon dioxide into the atmosphere? note 1

 Hydrogen (H2) plus Oxygen (O) makes H2O, water, or actually, water vapor, at higher temperatures.
 And Hydrogen is actually capable of NEARLY meeting those high expectations.

-And there is even a concept, and somewhat of a device, called a Fuel Cell (originally conceptualized in the 1830s), which can use this chemical reaction to generate electricity.
+There IS a concept, and somewhat of a device, called a Fuel Cell (originally conceptualized in the 1830s), which can use the chemical reaction of hydrogen combining with oxygen from the atmosphere to generate electricity.
+THERE IS NO BURNING AT ALL in a Fuel Cell!
+It is entirely different.
 During the 1960s, NASA developed Fuel Cells which produced electricity for spacecraft.
 They worked reliably and fine, but they were horrendously expensive.
 There have been people trying to make inexpensive versions ever since!
 In the early 1990s, some breakthroughs were found.
 The concept of a Fuel Cell is actually pretty simple.
 You provide a supply of hydrogen gas and oxygen gas (which is usually from the air) which are separate, with a unique barrier between them.
-The simplest version of a Fuel Cell is to allow the NUCLEUS of the hydrogen atom to pass through the barrier while not allowing the electron to also pass through.
+The simplest version of a Fuel Cell is to allow the (small) NUCLEUS of the hydrogen atom to pass through the barrier while not allowing the electron to also pass through.
 The electron is then caused to follow some DIFFERENT path to eventually get to where the nucleus had gone to, where the end result will be water molecules.
-The electrons are negatively charged, and when they are forced to follow that alternate path, they are MOVING CHARGES which is the same as an electric current.
+Electron are negatively charged, and when they are forced to follow that alternate path, they are MOVING CHARGES which is the same as an electric current.
 In words, it therefore seems quite simple to have a Fuel Cell produce electricity.
 However, in practical terms, there are lots of complications!
 It may still be ten or twenty years before any reliable technology will exist which has tolerable cost.

 And WHY is a Fuel Cell such an attractive thing?
 Why not simply try to BURN the Hydrogen in a conventional engine?
 There are actually two major reasons.
-The central one is that modern internal combustion engines only have an overall efficiency of around 21% (up from around 15% in the 1970s), while the fuel cell process has the THEORETICAL CAPABILITY of being nearly 100% efficient (although existing ones are generally around 40% efficient).
-The second reason is that Fuel Cells provide a CONTROLLED OUTPUT of power.
-In an internal combustion engine, the oxidation of Hydrogen can and does occur in two VERY different ways!
-The desired on is by combustion (technically, conflagration), where the laminar flame front speed is around 8 feet per second at standard temperature and pressure.
-The undesired one is by explosion (technically, detonation), where the flame speed is over 9,000 feet per second, many times the speed of sound and incredibly dangerous!
+The central one is that modern internal combustion engines only have an overall efficiency of around 21% (up from around 15% in the 1970s), while the fuel cell process has the THEORETICAL CAPABILITY of being nearly 100% efficient (although existing million dollar ones are generally around 40% efficient).
+The second reason is that Fuel Cells provide a CONTROLLED OUTPUT of (electrical) power.
+In an internal combustion engine, the oxidation of Hydrogen could and would occur in two VERY different ways!
+The desired one is by Combustion (technically, Conflagration), where the laminar flame front speed is around 8 feet per second at standard temperature and pressure.
+The undesired process is by Explosion (technically, Detonation), where the flame speed is over 9,000 feet per second, many times the speed of sound and incredibly dangerous!
 You might notice that NO experts really ever talk about using Hydrogen as an actual FUEL for existing engines (although there are many less educated people who talk about that a lot!)
 These are the reasons for that!
-(A few experimental vehicles HAVE been built to burn Hydrogen in a modified internal combustion engine, but they have not really impressed anyone.)
+(A few experimental engines HAVE been built to burn Hydrogen in a modified, very small internal combustion engine, but they have not really impressed anyone.)

 But Hydrogen itself has an ENORMOUS disadvantage, as well as many smaller ones.
 It cannot really be considered a "fuel" at all!
 Yes, it IS, but it isn't!
 It IS because of the exothermic chemical reaction described here.
 It ISN'T, because it does not occur naturally.
 We have such an attachment to petroleum and natural gas and coal and uranium BECAUSE they exist naturally.
 We actually have the technology to manufacture petroleum, but it would be so involved and expensive to do that it would never be worth it.
 Hydrogen is very different.
 It is so chemically reactive that it IMMEDIATELY combines with nearly any other atom (ion, actually) that happens to be near it.
 So there is NO natural supply of Hydrogen, anywhere on Earth.
 There cannot be!